-• Operator knows safe navigation, boating, and operating procedures.
-An approved personal flotation device of suitable size for each person aboard and readily accessible.
-It is the law.
-A ring-type life buoy or buoyant cushion designed to be thrown to a person in the water.
-Know the boat's maximum load capacity.
-Look at the boat capacity plate.
-Fuel supply OK.
-Oil supply (oil injection) OK.
-Arrange passengers and load in the boat so the weight is distributed evenly and everyone is seated in a proper seat.
-Tell someone where you are going and when you expect to return.
-It is illegal to operate a boat while under the influence of alcohol or drugs.
-Know the waters and area you will be boating; tides, currents, sand bars, rocks, and other hazards.
-Make the inspection checks listed in Maintenance - Inspection and Maintenance Schedule.
+- Operator knows safe navigation, boating, and operating procedures. - An approved personal flotation device of suitable size for each person aboard and readily accessible (it is the law). - A ring type life buoy or buoyant cushion designed to be thrown to a person in the water. - Know your boats' maximum load capacity.
+Look at the boat capacity plate. - · Fuel supply OK. - Arrange passengers and load in the boat so the weight is distributed evenly and everyone is seated in a proper seat. - Tell someone where you are going and when you expect to return. - It is illegal to operate a boat while under the influence of alcohol or drugs. - Know the waters and area you will be boating; tides, currents, sand bars, rocks, and other hazards. - Make inspection checks listed in Maintenance Inspection and Maintenance Schedule.